tiwari1302/tiwari1302/README.md

 - 😄 Pronouns: He/His

-- 🔭 I’m currently working on [EasyOrders](https://github.com/tiwari1302/EasyOrders)
+- 🔭 I’m currently working on [EasyOrders](https://github.com/tiwari1302/EasyOrders).

-- 🌱 I’m currently learning **Python, Django and data structures and algorithms**
+- 🌱 I’m currently learning **Python, Django and data structures and algorithms**.

-- 👯 I’m looking to collaborate on **projects on data science**
+- 👯 I’m looking to collaborate on **projects on data science** and **Django web development projects**.

 - 📫 How to reach me **tiwari1302@gmail.com**